jcoreio/jcore-api-py/docs/api/JCoreAPIConnection/get_historical_data.md

 * `channelids` *(string|list)*: one or more channel ids to get data for
 * `begintime`: *(string|int)*: start of time range to get data for, either millseconds since the epoch, or an ISO date string
 * `endtime`:   *(string|int)*: end of time range to get data for, either milliseconds since the epoch, or an ISO date string

 ### Returns

 *(dict)*: a parsed [JSON Historical Data object](../schema/historicalData.md)

+### Raises

+* `JCoreAPIAuthException`: if authentication is required and the connection is not authenticated.
+* `JCoreAPITimeoutException`: if the request times out.
+* `JCoreAPIConnectionClosedException`: if the connection closes or was already closed.
+* `JCoreAPIErrorResponseException`: if the server responds with an error.
+* `JCoreAPIInvalidMessageException`: if the client receives an invalid response.

 ### Example